EnergyGuardProject/data_managment_server/README.md

 ### GET `/api/v1/pilot-export/status`

-Per-partner size and timestamp of the last successful export, plus free space on the shared volume.
+Returns the size and modification time of each partner's Parquet file, whether it exists, its MinIO object name, and the free space on the shared volume.

 ## Pilot datasets

-Pilot data is platform-owned and byte-identical for every user, so there is **one copy on disk**, not one per user.
-Copying CEDER (~127M rows) per user would cost several GB each time somebody clicks "add dataset".
+Pilot data is owned by the platform and is the same for every user, so there is one copy on disk for everyone.
+Users get symlinks to it through `POST /api/v1/provision/pilot`.

 ### Nightly export

-A separate container (`pilot-export-scheduler`) runs APScheduler's `BlockingScheduler`.
-For each partner it streams
+The `pilot-export-scheduler` container runs an APScheduler `BlockingScheduler`.
+For each partner it streams the following query from the partner's database in the CARTIF data lake.

 ```
 COPY (SELECT <calendar_id decoded> AS datetime, sensor_id,